sahat/hackathon-starter/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/c/c7/HERE_logo.svg" height="75">

 - Go to <a href="https://developer.here.com" target="_blank">https://developer.here.com</a>
-- Sign up and create a Freemium project
+- Sign up for the Base plan.
+The Base plan require a credit card to start, but you get 30,000 map renders for free each month.
 - Create JAVASCRIPT/REST credentials.
-Copy and paste the APP_ID and APP into `.env` file.
+Copy and paste the API key into the `.env` file as HERE_API_KEY, or set it up as an environment variable.
-- Note that these credentials are available on the client-side, and you need to create a domain whitelist for your app credentials when you are publicly launching the app.
+- **Set up Trusted Domain** - Your credentials will go to the client-side (browser of the users).
+You need to enable trusted domains and add your test domain address.
+Otherwise, others may be able to use your credentials on other websites, go through your quota, and potentially leave you with a bill.

 <hr>